openego/eTraGo/doc/about.rst

 Publications:

+* *Challenges of top–down flexibility deployment for grid expansion across all voltage levels* [Buettner2025]_
 * *The impact of redispatch on grid and storage expansion planning in the German energy system* [Buettner20242]_
 * *Avoiding False Inter-Zonal Meshing in the Clustering of a Large-Scale German Power Grid* [Esterl2024]_
 * *Influence of flexibility options on the German transmission grid — A sector-coupled mid-term scenario* [Buettner2024]_